Blog Product ManagementUse Case vs User Story: 6 Key Differences (+ Examples)

 5. Usage

-• Use cases are used for detailed functional requirements, writing technical documentation, or for navigating complex systems.
+• Use cases are used for detailed functional requirements, writing technical documentation, or for navigating complex external systems.

 6. Stakeholder involvement